Should I get a credit card or a loan?

 Is a credit card cheaper than a loan?

-Assessing whether a credit card is more economical than a loan involves various factors.
+Working out whether a credit card will be a cheaper way of borrowing than a loan depends on various factors.

-Credit cards may be preferable for short-term borrowing, particularly if balances are cleared quickly, thus avoiding interest accumulation.
+For example, credit cards may be preferable for short-term borrowing, particularly if you can get a 0% interest deal and balances are cleared quickly to avoid interest.

-In contrast, loans are generally structured with lower interest rates for longer-term borrowing, making them more suitable for larger amounts needing prolonged repayment.
+In contrast, loans are generally structured with lower interest rates for longer-term borrowing, making them more suitable for larger amounts.

 Compare credit cards with MoneySuperMarket